LBargie/covid-map-app/README.md

 This was created using a docker image.
 The image uses the latest build of the shiny image from the rocker repository (https://github.com/rocker-org/rocker-versioned2)

-There are also additional dependencies that are required for install the 'sf' R package.
+There are also additional dependencies that are required for installing the 'sf' R package.

 (I had an initial problem getting the app to work because the 'sf' package would not install so I found the additional dependencies)